Stay-Hack06/git-pair-exercise-2/readme.md

 A. I have hiked up several. with the right gear and people I would climb for sure.

 5. Would you ever eat a rocky mountain oysters?
+A. Heck NO.

+6. Would YOU eat a rocky mountain oyster?